uexp2/newage-solutions-exercise/README.md

 path weight bound.
 Together, these modificaitons of BFS allows getAllPathsBetween to accurately and efficiently generated all possible paths between two points bounded by max path length or max path weight.

-The modGraph method takes a list of tuples each representing starting vertex, ending vertex, edge weight and modifies the graph either updating a weight, adding a new edge, or removing an edge.
+The **_modGraph_** method takes a list of tuples each representing starting vertex, ending vertex, edge weight and modifies the graph either updating a weight, adding a new edge, or removing an edge.
 The ability to modify the graph allows an efficient way to compute new paths with consideration of the modification without generating an entirely new graph.
 Before the modificaiton is applied the current state of the graph is saved in a stack.
-This method is paired with modUndo().
+This method is paired with modUndo.

-The modUndo method is called to undo what is done to the graph by the modGraph method.
+The **_modUndo_** method is called to undo what is done to the graph by the modGraph method.
 Simply pops the to saved state and applies the saved state.

 #### train_route.py